jagrutgala/Code-Notes/Git/Syncronization.md

 # Synchronization

+A remote is also a git repository that is on the cloud/server.
+A remote allows a git repository to be shared and developed with other people, while maintaining correctness of data in the repository.

 ## git remote

 `git remote` command used to manage remote connections in a Git repository.
 The `git remote` command allows you to view, add, and remove connections to repositories.
-A Git Remote is a cloud server of sorts that stores a copy of your code, as a back up.
-It also serves as a platform for sharing you code with your colleagues and friends for collaboration.

 > Note
 > Using synchronization commands usually involve authentication, i.e. putting username & password.